-- The GASB issued Statement #83, Certain Asset Retirement Obligations, which is required to be implemented in 2019. - The GASB issued Statement #84, Fiduciary Activities, which is required to be implemented in 2019. - The GASB issued Statement #87, Leases, which is required to be implemented in 2021. - The GASB issued Statement #88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, which is required to be implemented in 2019. - The GASB issued Statement #89, Accounting for Interest Cost Incurred before the End of a Construction Period, which is required to be implemented in 2021. - The GASB issued Statement #90, Majority Equity Interests - an amendment of GASB Statements #14 and #61, which is required to be implemented in 2020.
+- The GASB issued Statement #84, Fiduciary Activities, which is required to be implemented in 2020. - The GASB issued Statement #87, Leases, which is required to be implemented in 2021.

+- The GASB issued Statement #89, Accounting for Interest Cost Incurred before the End of a Construction Period, which is required to be implemented in 2021. - The GASB issued Statement #90, Majority Equity Interests - an amendment of GASB Statements #14 and #61, which is required to be implemented in 2020. - The GASB issued Statement #91, Conduit Debt Obligations, which is required to be implemented in 2022. - The GASB issued Statement #92, Omnibus 2020, which is required to be implemented in 2021.